Environmental Health

 This food is prepared pursuant to N.J.A.C.
 8:24-11 in a home kitchen that has not been inspected by the Department of Health.

 If you are selling prepackaged food, you must put the full product label on the package.
-If you are selling individual food items, like cupcakes, you must provide at least one tag with the full labeling information.
+If you are selling food items without packaging, you must provide at least one tag with the full labeling information.
 You must also have a sign on display with your permit information and the statement: this food is prepared pursuant to N.J.A.C.
 8:24-11 in a home kitchen that has not been inspected by the Department of Health.

 Q: Do I have to list the allergens on the application?